Dusty and Stones

 Dusty and Stones have since become prolific Country singer-songwriters with an international following.
 The duo’s music has been featured on radio stations across Europe and the United States, and their YouTube videos have garnered over 100,000 views.

-The cousins are three-time Swazi NACA award winners, South African Country Music Artist Foundation’s 2018 International Artist of the Year, and Texas Sound International Country Music Awards’ 2017 Duo of the Year.
+In 2023, Dusty and Stones made their Grand Ole Opry debut in Nashville.
+The cousins are also three-time Swazi NACA award winners, South African Country Music Artist Foundation’s 2018 International Artist of the Year, and Texas Sound International Country Music Awards’ 2017 Duo of the Year.

 In addition to playing music, Dusty is a beloved high school English teacher at Swaziland’s National High School, and Stones is an accomplished project manager working in construction.